-- Grid Resilience Formula Grants Fact Sheet - Indian Tribes
+- Grid Resilience State and Tribal Formula Grants Fact Sheet

 A formula grant is a non-competitive funding opportunity to a specific group of applicants, in this case to states and Indian tribes.
 A formula is used to allocate funds to the eligible applicants.

 For this program, the formula was based on five factors: population, area, probability of disruptive events, severity of disruptive events, and expenditure on mitigation efforts.
 The formula allocations resulted in these allocation amounts for each state, U.S. territory, and Federal recognized tribe for FY 2023 and 2024.
 Data sources for the formula are publicly available.

 The application process is outlined in the Administrative & Legal Requirements Document (ALRD) on DOE’s FedConnect.
-Additional information and tutorials for completing and submitting the application are available, and include what you need to know before applying, registration and pre-application requirements, necessary forms, and steps after submission.
+Video tutorials for completing and submitting the application are available, and include what you need to know before applying, registration and pre-application requirements, necessary forms, and steps after submission.

 The application process has been streamlined to minimize the number of forms and amount of information that needs to be provided with the application.
 Templates and sample documents are available.
 The Program Narrative submitted with your application, which describes the strategy for selecting and implementing resilience projects (estimated to be 5-15 pages), will require the most time to prepare.
 The Program Narrative also must include a summary of the public notice and hearing that was held to allow public input into these strategies.